North Korea Suffers From Major Avian Flu Outbreak Days After Announcing COVID-19 Has Hit The Country

 “Given that many North Koreans raise chickens or geese at home, municipal and district animal disease prevention offices have been told to make sure [they also check animals living in these homes],” the insider added.

-The penalty for failing such new regulations has also been increased, and police have reportedly been told to hand down “legal punishments” to those who committed “illegal behavior.”
+The penalty for failing such new regulations has also been increased, and police have reportedly been told to hand down “legal punishments” to those who commit “illegal behavior.”

 Moreover, citizens have been warned that if a second wave of the avian flu hits their premises, the government will not treat the incident as a “simple mistake” but rather as a direct violation of party orders.